Here at Lansdowne Surgery we are able to offer a wide variety of appointments with healthcare clinicians, including:

 If you are uncertain as to what appointment may best suit your needs, your receptionist can advise you.

-We will be open until 8pm one evening per week - this will be either a Tuesday, Wednesday or Thursday and every Saturday morning from 9am - 11.15am.
+Each week we are open either until 8pm one evening per week – (Tuesday, Wednesday or Thursday) or on Saturday morning from 9am - 11.15am.

-The extra hours are for pre booked appointments only (no emergencies) and are primarily aimed at patients who cannot attend during our normal opening hours of 8am - 6.30pm due to work commitments.
+The extra hours are for pre booked appointments only (no emergencies) and are primarily aimed at patients who cannot attend during our normal opening hours of 8am - 6.30pm owing to work commitments.

 The telephone lines will not be open as the normal emergency out of hours service will still be operating from 6.30pm to 8am each week day and at the weekend.